 You can launch an Amazon EMR cluster running Presto in minutes.
 You don’t need to worry about node provisioning, cluster setup, configuration, or cluster tuning.
 Amazon EMR takes care of these tasks so you can focus on analysis.
 You can also use tools such as Airpal, a web-based query execution tool open-sourced by Airbnb.
 Airpal’s user interface simplifies data exploration and ad-hoc analysis and supports features such as syntax highlighting, the ability to export results to CSV, saving queries for later use, and the ability to explore tables to visualize schema.

-Run interactive queries that directly access data in Amazon S3, save costs using Amazon EC2 Spot instance capacity, and launch long-running or ephemeral clusters to match your workload.
+Run interactive queries that directly access data in Amazon S3, save costs using Amazon EC2 Spot instance capacity, use Auto Scaling to dynamically add and remove capacity, and launch long-running or ephemeral clusters to match your workload.
 You can also add other Hadoop ecosystem applications on your cluster.

 Jampp is a mobile application marketing platform that uses advanced advertising retargeting techniques to drive engaged users to applications.
 Jampp achieves this by buying mobile media inventory via its own conversion-driven real-time bidding (RTB) engine, which dynamically bids on inventory across 18 RTB exchanges and over 150 mobile ad networks.
 Jampp leverages Presto running on Amazon EMR for advanced ad-hoc log analysis, combining data from multiple sources and complex retargeting segment calculations.
 As Jampp's user base grew by 600%, so did the demand for complex analytical queries.
 Jampp moved from running a complex multi-core Python application on MySQL, to running Presto, resulting in 12x performance improvement.
 Jampp currently uses Presto on Amazon EMR to process 40 TB of data per day.